Bashir1999/Bashir1999/README.md

 ## Hi there 👋

+- I'm a full time student at WPI studying Data Science.
+I'll be working on different ML projects.

 <!--
 **Bashir1999/Bashir1999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.